-ORDINANCE NO. BL2010-690 (STEINE & COLE) - This ordinance abolishes the existing convention center commission and approves an interlocal agreement between the Metropolitan Government and the convention center authority for the financial, administrative, and operational services for the existing convention center and for the construction phase of the (continued on next page)
+ORDINANCE NO. BL2010-690 (STEINE & COLE) - This ordinance abolishes the existing convention center commission and approves an interlocal agreement between the Metropolitan Government and the convention center authority for the financial, administrative, and operational services for the existing convention center and for the construction phase of the new center.

-new center.
 The Metropolitan convention center commission was created by ordinance in 1985 to operate the convention center located at 601 Commerce Street.
 This ordinance would repeal the code chapter that provides for the existing convention center commission.
 Pursuant to this ordinance, the convention center commission would cease to exist on July 1, 2010.

 Under the interlocal agreement to be approved by the ordinance, the convention center authority will assume the responsibility for the current center, as well as oversee the construction of the new center.
 All current employees of the convention center commission will remain employees of the Metropolitan Government under the department of finance, but will be assigned to the convention center authority as contemplated by the state enabling legislation.
 The finance department will provide all accounting services for the convention center authority and will administer the issuance of bonds on behalf of the authority.
 The finance department will also provide procurement services upon the request of the authority.
-The convention center authority agrees to compensate the finance department in the amount of \$175,000 annually for providing these services through the end of the fiscal year in which the convention center commission will be transferred to an account managed by the director of finance for use by the convention center authority.
+The convention center authority agrees to compensate the finance department in the amount of \$175,000 annually for providing these services through the end of the fiscal year in which the construction of the new convention center is completed.
+The existing fund balance of the convention center authority.